NaimulIslam9m/11ty-Blog/src/blog/2023-08-04-maldoc101-writeup-cyberdefenders.md

 image: https://cyberdefenders.org/media/terraform/MalDoc101/MalDoc101.jpg
 imageAlt: maldoc
 ---
+>﻿ It is common for threat actors to utilize living off the land (LOTL) techniques, such as the execution of PowerShell to further their attacks and transition from macro code.
+This challenge is intended to show how you can often times perform quick analysis to extract important IOCs.
+The focus of this exercise is on static techniques for analysis.

 ## 1. Multiple streams contain macros in this document.
 Provide the number of highest one.
 ```
 oledump.py sample.bin